 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. GAAP and the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
-The accompanying unaudited condensed consolidated financial statements include the accounts of SCWorx and its whollyowned subsidiaries.
+The accompanying unaudited condensed consolidated financial statements include the accounts of SCWorx and its wholly-owned subsidiaries.
 All material intercompany balances and transactions have been eliminated in consolidation.

 These interim unaudited condensed consolidated financial statements have been prepared in accordance with U.S. GAAP for interim financial information.
 They do not include all of the information and footnotes required by U.S. GAAP for complete consolidated financial statements.
-Therefore, these unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and notes thereto contained in its report on Form 10-K for the year ended December 31, 2019 filed with the SEC on June 12, 2020.
+Therefore, these unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and notes thereto contained in its report on Form 10-K for the year ended December 31, 2020 filed with the SEC on May 19, 2021.

-The unaudited condensed consolidated financial statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments that, in the opinion of management, are necessary to present fairly the Company's financial position at September 30, 2020, and the results of its operations and cash flows for the three and nine months ended September 30, 2020 are not necessarily indicative of the results to be expected for future quarters or the full year.
+The unaudited condensed consolidated financial statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments that, in the opinion of management, are necessary to present fairly the Company's financial position at June 30, 2021, the results of its operations for the three and six months ended June 30, 2021, and cash flows for the six months ended June 30, 2021.
+The results of operations for the three and six months ended June 30, 2021 are not necessarily indicative of the results to be expected for future quarters or the full year.